 Setting the Key Column

 Imagine your database tracks spare parts stored in a warehouse.
 Every spare part has its own inventory number that is unique.
-So you may identify a spare part using the inventory number.
-In that case the Inventory number column is the Key column that identifies spare part records.
+So, you may identify a spare part using the inventory number.
+In that case, the Inventory number column is the Key column that identifies spare part records.

 The key column is a column containing values that identify all records in the table.
-For example, if the ID
+For example, if the ID column is a key column for the Users table, all user records will be identified by their IDs.

 To set the key column:

-Click the Setup
+Click the

-link at the top right corner of the window.
+link at the top right corner of the window. -

-Select a table you need.
+Select the table you need.

-From the setup menu select Columns > Set the key column
+From the setup menu, select

 .
-The system will display the Key Column
+The system will display theKey Column

 form:

-Select a necessary value from the list in the Key Column
+Select a necessary value from the list in the

-field.
+field. -

-Click the Save
+Click the

 button to save the changes.

 The data in the key column should unambiguously identify a table record.
-When a new table is created, the TeamDesk system creates a special
+When a new table is created, the TeamDesk system creates a special AutoNumber column used for data identification.
+If necessary, this column may be renamed (for example, into "Invoice #").

-so that every table record can have its own unique value in the key column.
-In case of a failure the following errors can occur:
+When the key column is changed, TeamDesk tries to make a new column Required and Unique so that every table record can have its own unique value in the key column.
+In case of a failure, the system will show you the error.

 If a table uses relationships, the system performs the following succession of actions: